 After police discovered Byrd's body, they searched the area and recovered a wrench with the name "Berry" attached to it and some of Byrd's belongings.
 Just a few months after the crime, Brewer, King and Berry were all convicted of capital murder.

-Brewer was executed by the state of Texas on September 21, 2011, marking the very first time in Texas history that a white person received a death sentence for killing a black person.
+Brewer was executed by the State of Texas on September 21, 2011, marking the very first time in Texas history that a white person received a death sentence for killing a black person.
 Ross Byrd, the only son of James Byrd and a staunch anti-death penalty advocate, publicly protested Brewer's execution.
-King is currently on Texas' death row, while Berry is serving a life prison sentence.

 Byrd’s Funeral and Public Response